prash-mi/multi-shard-redis-cluster-client/README.md

 3> Enter the Redis Hosts and ports details in srcc_en_US.properties which is found at src/main/resources, group different masters under different cluster names.

-4> Simply consume SRCC using a Java code like:
+4> Simply consume util using a Java code like:

 ```java
 	InMemoryDSConnection inMemCon = InMemoryConnectionUtil.getInstance();